gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 - `StartGame` - starts the game, selects a random word and returns the reply as `GameStarted{user: ActorId}`.
 - `CheckWord` - checks the word and returns the reply as `WordChecked { user: ActorId, correct_positions: Vec<u8>,contained_in_word: Vec<u8> }`, where in the `correct_positions` returns the indices of letters that are in their place, and `contained_in_word` returns the indices of letters that are contained in the word but are in the wrong place.

-The complete code of the Wordle program looks as follows:
+Below is the comprehensive code for the Wordle program:

 ```rust
 pub enum Action {